fabbricadigitale/proauth.js/README.md

 proauth.js
 ==========

+> Automagically attach OAuth2's tokens to HTTP requests.

-> Lightweight OAuth 2.0 client with automatic session handling.
+**proauth.js** is an OAuth 2.0 client with session management functionality and ability to attach the `Authorization` header to HTTP requests made by the browser.

-Basically, when *proauth.js* is used alongside your app, it automatically stores OAuth's tokens and handles any *managed URL*s (i.e. endpoints that require authentication, that you can specify within settings).
+Basically, when *proauth.js* is used alongside your app, it stores OAuth's tokens then handles any *managed URL*s (ie. endpoints that require authentication, that you can specify within settings).

-Any request made by the browser to a *managed URL* (i.e. an ajax to your authenticatated API endpoint) will be intercepted in a seamless way.
+Any request to a *managed URL* (ie. an ajax to your authenticatated API endpoint) will be intercepted in a seamless way.

 For each HTTP request to a *managed URL*, once tokens are obtained and stored, *proauth.js* will:
 - Attach the `Authorization` header containing the current access token